frjanibo/Stream/README.md

 Just set the download directly to your NAS location, and make sure you have enabled "Keep files after playback" option.

 #### Why are you using Google Analytics?
 Can I disable it?
-Short answer: In order to benefit the original XBMCtorrent developer, steeve.
-For disabling, see long answer.
+Short answer: In order to gain analytics about how many people use Stream.

 Long answer: First of all, your whole IP isn't tracked.
 Only the first 3 parts of it, thanks to Analytics [Anonymous Mode](https://developers.google.com/analytics/devguides/collection/gajs/methods/gaJSApi_gat?csw=1#_gat._anonymizeIp).
 So for instance, if your IP is A.B.C.D, only A.B.C.0 will be logged.
 Second, this is my only tool to track audience interest, this is great information, and it really helps.